qoherent/ria-hub-docs/docs/content/Help/faq.md

 - If the above steps are done correctly, you should be able to select repositories to adopt.
   - If no repositories are found, enable [debug logging](administration/config-cheat-sheet.md#repository) to check for any specific errors.

-## Gitea can't start on NFS
+## RIA Hub can't start on NFS

 In most cases, it's caused by broken NFS lock system.
-You can try to stop Gitea process and run `flock -n /data-nfs/gitea/queues/LOCK echo 'lock acquired'` to see whether the lock can be acquired immediately.
+You can try to stop RIA Hub process and run `flock -n /data-nfs/gitea/queues/LOCK echo 'lock acquired'` to see whether the lock can be acquired immediately.
 If the lock can't be acquired, NFS might report some errors like `lockd: cannot monitor node-3, statd: server rpc.statd not responding, timed out` in its server logs.